machine/machine.specifications/README.md

 ## Catch

 When testing that exceptions are thrown from the "action" you should use a `Catch` statement.
 This prevents thrown exceptions from escaping the spec and failing the test run.
-You can inspect the exception's expected properites in your assertions.
+You can inspect the exception's expected properties in your assertions.

 ```csharp
 [Subject("Authentication")]